worktheclock/replit.github.io/repls/audio.md

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@turbio/audio-js-demo?lite=true"></iframe>

-As for an example using the python library is shown below, and some documentation can be foudn [here](https://pypi.org/project/replit/).
+As for an example using the python library is shown below, and some documentation can be found [here](https://pypi.org/project/replit/).

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@AllAwesome497/py-audio-demo?lite=true"></iframe>